Current Exhibition

 Ideated and Juried by our elected Gallery Panel

 Show themes are decided by the gallery panel and reflect Gallery A2’s mission to showcase innovation and excellence in fabrication, craft, and aesthetics.
 Themes are open to interpretation, inviting participation from all modalities practiced at Artisan’s Asylum, including work that falls outside of traditional fine art gallery objects.
 Work will be selected from open-call submission by the gallery panel.
-At least 60% of the work selected should be created by A2 members, with the remainder by outside artists.
+A majority of the work selected is created b A2 members, with the remainder by outside artists.